prantlf/bacom/README.md

 }
 ```

 If you implement the `render` method, it will be called even if you pass the `template` parameter to the `comp` decorator.
-You can use it to update the Shadom DOM content.
+You can use it to update the Shadow DOM content.

 ### SSR